entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 # Multitenancy on Entando

-To apply multitenant architecture on Entando, you must create a primary environment where secondary tenants can reside and share resources.
-The primary tenant must initially be configured with content delivery server (CDS), cache management, and search capability services, each of which are linked below.
-Then, secondary tenants are created and configured with its own isolated set of services through a ConfigMap as detailed below.
+To create an application with multiple tenants, you must create a primary environment where secondary tenants can reside and share resources.
+The primary tenant must first be configured with a content delivery server (CDS), cache management, and search capability services, each of which are linked below.
+Then, secondary tenants are created and configured with its own isolated set of services as detailed below.

 Multitenancy on Entando requires the Tomcat server image for the App Engine to enable Redis session management.
 This is the default for the `standardServerImage` in the `EntandoApp` custom resource.

-See [Multitenancy on Entando](../../docs/consume/multitenancy.md), for details on concepts and architecture.
+See [Multitenancy on Entando](../../docs/consume/multitenancy.md) for details on concepts and architecture.

 ## Prerequisites
-* [A working instance of Entando 7.2 or higher](../../docs/getting-started/README.md) with the default Tomcat server image
+* [A working instance of Entando 7.2 or higher](../../docs/getting-started/README.md) based on the default Tomcat server image

 * Verify dependencies with the [Entando CLI](../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`